See this link for sauce that uses assorted chilies.

 Since Amarillo is the Spanish word for yellow; and Ají is the term for chile in South America; this pepper is also appropriately known as the yellow chile.
 The famous Peruvian chef Gastón Acurio named this medium spicy, fruity chile pepper the most important ingredient in Peruvian cooking.
 Aji amarillo is used in many classic Peruvian dishes, such as causa rellena and papa a la huancaína.
 Aji amarillo is also used in many sauces, where it adds a bright complex flavor as well as its distinctive yellow/orange color

-Ancho peppers are the dried version of Poblano.
+Ancho peppers are the dried version of ripe red Poblano.
 Their flavor is somewhat sweet and somewhat raisin-like, with medium heat.

 Mulato (2500 - 3000 Scoville)Poblano peppers left to ripen to a rich brown color before being dried produce the Mulato.
 Mulato have complex notes of coffee, chocolate, and licorice with undertones of cherry and tobacco.